OASL Logo Empowering Oregon Students by Supporting School Libraries

 • Advancing competency of the indicator

-Evaluate (for quality)
+Evaluate (for quality):

 Where the information comes from, and what type of source it is.
+How a source is produced, and where it is located can include:

-• authority of author(s) (including affiliation, credentials, expertise)
+• Authority of author(s) (including affiliation, credentials, expertise)

-• container (book, magazine or journal, report, collated data set)
+• Container (book, magazine or journal, report, collated data set)

-• organization which created it
+• Organization that created it

-• publisher, company name
+• Publisher, company name

-• self-published, author's name
+• Self-published, author's name

 Types of sources include: